 One of the best known traditional Ayurvedic formulations, triphala is a blend of three medicinal plants native to India – amla, bibhitaki, and haritaki.
 It helps in regularising metabolism and bowel movements and is often used as an Ayurvedic liver medicine.
 Triphala reduces the toxic load on the liver through its digestive benefits, and it is also a rich source of antioxidants and anti-inflammatory compounds that protect the liver.
 You can find Triphala juice to be a sweet and healthy juice for regular use.

 Commonly known as Hogweed, Sterling, Tarvine in English, Mukarati Kirei in Tamil, Raktakunda, and Shothaghni in Sanskrit, punarnava is most highly regarded in Ayurveda as a medicinal herb for kidney disease.
-However, its potent detoxifying and purifying effects also make it one of the best Ayurvedic medicines for fatty liver and other liver diseases.
-Punarnava can be taken along with milk or water or as suggested by an ayurvedic doctor and may even be combined with other herbs, as is the case in many formulations.
+However, its potent detoxifying and purifying effects also make it one of the best Ayurvedic herbs for fatty liver and other liver diseases.

 High in fats and nutrients, nuts are good for the gut.
 Studies show that eating nuts can improve levels of liver enzymes.
 Eating walnuts regularly helps detox the liver as it contains amino acids, high levels of glutathione, and omega 3 fatty acids that support liver cleansing naturally.
 A study found that eating walnuts improved liver function test results in people with non-alcoholic fatty liver disease.
 Almonds also are rich in vitamins that help the liver.
 However, make sure you eat only a handful a day.